gearglow/ReptiliaWithATwist/The List.md

 "Hey!"
 Alice cut in.
 "Can _someone_ explain just what is going on, already?"

 Sirius and Remus shared a sheepish look.
 "Right, sorry," Remus said.
 "Long story short, 13 years and... a month ago, give or take -- the Lestranges and Barty, Jr. tortured you two into oblivion.
-You've been in the Dai Llewellyn ward at St. Mungo's ever since, until last night."
+You've been in the Janus Thickey ward at St. Mungo's ever since, until last night."
 He sighed.
 "And now the story gets... complicated."

 Sirius patted him on the leg.
 "Now it gets _good,_ Moony."